It was a hot, sunny day, down at the Hansen barn in Mountain Grove, Ontario.

 Fawn got up and walked over to the small van that had been converted into a chip truck.

 “Cows are supposed to eat hay,” Spot yelled after him.

 “Don’t you know anything!”
-Fawn returned a few moments later with his arms filled to the brim with several orders of fries and two ice-cold drinks of orange pop.
+Fawn returned a few moments later with an order of fries and an ice-cold orange pop.
 Just as he went to sit down on the towel, he tripped.
 French-fries went everywhere.
-The orange drinks splashed all over Spot.
+The orange drink splashed all over Spot.

 “Look what you did!”
 Spot yelled.
 “I’m soaked and so is my towel!”

 “Spot, you are spoiled!” declared Fawn.
 “It wasn’t my fault that I tripped.”

 “I’m starved,” yelled Fawn.

 “Go eat some grass,” Spot shouted.
 Fawn had a better idea.
 He went back to the chip truck and got some more fries.
 This time, he did not spill them.
 He sat down and enjoyed them.
 He didn’t even offer any to Spot, who wouldn’t have taken them anyway.
 Just as Fawn put the last fry in his mouth, he heard heavy footsteps behind him.
 He turned around to see his owner standing there.

 “Fawn and Spot,” Mr. Hansen yelled.
 “What the devil are you two cows doing here?
 Come on, you are coming home with me.”

 “Yes, Mr. Hansen,” the two cows cried together.